|Serie A title 1987|

 He was considered the second best player in history after Pele.
 He won the World Cup in 1986, scoring the best goal in the history of the World Cup when he scored against England.
 He also played in the WC Finals in 1982, 1990 and 1994.
 For club football, he was best remembered for leading Napoli to break the dominance of the Northern Italian clubs in the Serie A. Napoli won two league titles and a UEFA Cup.
 He was also considered to be Boca Juniors' greatest player.

 Marek Hamšík made a name at the World Cup in 2010, where Slovakia qualified for their first ever Finals and beat Italy in the First Round.
 He also helped Slovakia to qualify for their first ever European Championship in 2016.
 He played for Slovan Bratislava and Brescia before joining Napoli in 2007.
 At Napoli, he established as one of the best midfielders in Serie A.

 SS/FW: Omar Sivori (Argentina/Italy)

+Sivori is remembered one of the greatest ever player from Argentina.
+He won the Ballon d'Or in 1961.
 After Argentina won the Copa America in 1957, he joined Juventus where he enjoyed 8 successful years.
 He was credited with the resurgence of the club.
 With John Charles and Giampiero Boniperti, he formed "the Magical Trio" with the club.
-He won the Ballon d'Or in 1961.
+In Argentina, he played for River Plate.
+After Juventus, he joined Napoli.

 ST: Attila Sallustro (Paraguay/Italy)